 Putting your phone on and off, like the majority of electronic devices, solves a variety of problems.
 It also allows the operating system to fix any bugs that may be causing the issue.

 So press the power button and choose Restart/Reboot from the menu that appears.
 Check to see if the problem persists once the phone is turned on.

 2. Verify the Network Connection of Your Phone

-A stable internet connection is required to send pictures via text message.
-Your Android phone will not download pictures in text messages if you do not have an internet connection.
+A stable internet connection is required to send pictures via text message and especially to download them.
+Your Android phone will not download pictures in text messages and MMS if you do not have an internet connection.